Poramon 2

 Poramon 2 (পোড়ামন ২) is a Bangladeshi Bengali romantic drama film directed by Raihan Rafi and produced by Abdul Aziz.
 It is distributed by Jaaz Multimedia.
 Starring in the lead roles are Siam Ahmed, Puja Cherry, and Bapparaj.
 It is the sequel of 2013 film Poramon starring Symon Sadik and Mahiya Mahi.
-The film was released on Eid al-Fitr of 2018 and music directed By Rizvi Hasan..
+The film was released on Eid al-Fitr of 2018.
 The film was a commercial success.
+It is unofficially remake of Tamil film Paruthiveeran (2007) directed by Ameer Sultan.